Trump celebrates ‘strongest’ U.S. with military flyovers, patriotic revelry

 For his part, Mr. Trump in recent days said the tab for the event will be “very little compared to what it is worth.”

-Still others were worried about politicizing Independence Day, or that it smacked of authoritarian displays in other nations.
+Still, others were worried about politicizing Independence Day, or that it smacked of authoritarian displays in other nations.

 That division was on display ahead of the speech.
 Protesters at the World War II Memorial, which is a within sight of the Lincoln Memorial, depicted Mr. Trump as a sculpture on a golden toilet with his phone in his hand.